PrefectHQ/prefect/docs/index.md

 Control the task execution environment by changing a flow's `task_runner`.

-By using the `DaskTaskRunner`, tasks will automatically be submitted to run in parallel on a [Dask.distributed](http://distributed.dask.org/) cluster.
+By using the `DaskTaskRunner`, tasks can be submitted to run in parallel on a [Dask.distributed](http://distributed.dask.org/) cluster.

 Install the `prefect-dask` [collection](https://prefecthq.github.io/prefect-dask/) package with: